Privacy notice and cookies

 - to comply with our legal and regulatory obligations

-The legal basis for processing data is set out in each of the specific privacy notices.
+The legal basis for processing personal data in specific circumstances is set out in each of the privacy notices we provide in this area of our website.

 Your personal data will be used only by relevant LJMU staff where the data is necessary for them to undertake their designated role.
 We may also lawfully share information with third parties such as: